elliottlawson/converse-prism/README.md

 ### Fluent Conversation Building with Prism

-The most powerful feature is the ability to fluently build conversations and get Prism request objects:
+The most powerful feature is the ability to fluently build conversations and get Prism request objects with **automatic message passing**.
+When you call `toPrismText()`, `toPrismStructured()`, or `toPrismEmbeddings()`, the package automatically calls `withMessages()` under the hood, passing all your conversation messages to Prism.

+This means you don't need to manually extract messages or format them - it's all handled seamlessly:

 ```php
 use Prism\Enums\Provider;